roohutton-newsuk/roohutton-newsuk/README.md

 ### ✨ hi, i'm roo! (he/him)✨

-📰 I work on **WordPress for TNL** - the CMS for The Times & The Sunday Times.
+📰 I work on **NewsPress for TNL** - the CMS for The Times & The Sunday Times.

-🤖 I'm in the Newsroom Transformation team in Content Platforms, based in TNB (but mostly my bedroom "office").

 📫 Feel free to reach me at roo.hutton@news.co.uk or roo.hutton on Slack